himali-dev/FullStackBlog/README.md

 ### Heroku :

 ## User Story
-S A developer who writes about tech
+As developer who writes about tech
 I WANT a CMS-style blog site
 SO THAT I can publish articles, blog posts, and my thoughts and opinions